joaofnds/statistics/README.md

 Some scripts and functions to ~~automate~~ _learn_ things from my statistics class

+DISCLAIMER: I'm dumb and this is probably all wrong

 ## Usage

 Run the project directly to build and frequency distribution table: